dansand/ResChapter/content/numpy.md

         5260.080078,  5244.600098])
 ```

+So the slice `[0:10]` means start at elemnent / index 0, and go up to (but not including) elemnent / index 10.

+The up to (but not including), is simply a decision the engineers made when writing the library, as was the decision to start counting at 0.
+Feel free to love / hate these conventions.

+There are a couple of handy shortcuts with slices.
+First, if you don't supply one of the indexes, either side of the colon, it defaults, to the start / end of the array.
+Hence `data[0:10] <=> data[:10]`.

+Also, negative indexes visit the elements in reverse order.
+Given this, which element would we be referring to when we write `data[-1]`?
+How about using `data[-3]``?

 #### slicing one array with another

-Slicing gets a little fancier, when we use one numpy array to slice another.
+Slicing gets a little fancier when we use one numpy array to slice another.
 Let's create a simple array with some integer values

 ```python
 indices = np.array([1,44,722])